Supplies & Suggestions

-Places to find these supplies in San Francisco:
+Places to find sewing supplies in San Francisco and Beyond:

-- Fabric Outlet, Mission at 18th – they have garment and home decorator fabric, patterns, and notions.
+- Fabric Outlet, 2109 Mission Street (at 17th) – they have garment and home decorator fabric, patterns, and notions.
 This store will be a one-stop place for project supplies.

-- Fabrix on Clement Street – this place is a like a treasure hunt, you never know what you’ll find.
-Great prices, great fabric, great trims, and never the same place twice! (note: patterns and notions are not sold here)
+- Fabrix, 432 Clement Street – this place is a like a treasure hunt, you never know what you’ll find.
+Great prices, great fabric, great trims, and never the same place twice! (note: patterns are not sold here)

-- Mendels Far-Out Fabrics in the Haight - this is a fabric and art supply store.
+- Mendels Far-Out Fabrics, 1556 Haight Street - this is a fabric and art supply store.
 Head to the back of the store for the sewing section.
 You will find all the basic sewing supplies, buttons, and thread.
 A neat place to visit for faux fur, costume-type fabrics and nice cotton fabrics.

 If you have your own machine, you may use it in class.
-There is no charge for machine use at the classes held at the Marina Studio.
+Alicia has computerized Janome Sewing Machines at the Studio.
+There is no charge for machine use at the Marina Studio.

 Alicia's Project Recommendations for Beginners